 One of Gothenburg’s perhaps most ambitious hotel projects will open its doors to the public in autumn 2023.
 At just over 100 meters, the hotel is Gothenburg’s tallest hotel and has thus redrawn the city skyline at Järntorget.

 Gazing into the near future, there are many exciting visions and plans for the development of the city to explore.
 Here are some of the suggestions and ongoing projects that you’ll want to keep an eye out for!

 Karlatornet, the Karla Tower

 A socially, financially and environmentally sustainable neighbourhood is the objective when new area Karlastaden is being developed.
 And Karlavagnsplatsen will also be the location of the tallest building in the Nordic countries: 73 storeys high tower Karlatornet.
-The tower is set to be completed by 2021, in time for Gothenburg’s 400th anniversary, and will hold both apartments and a hotel.

 The Central Station area